-- 2.1.
+2.1.
 Habitual or egregious Category I violations.
-(How many i s considered habitual/egregious?) - 2.2.
-Acts of dishonesty, including but not limited to the follo wing: - Cheating, plagiarism, or other forms of academic d ishonesty as outlined in the student handbook. - Furnishing false information to any college official, faculty member, or office. - Forgery, alteration, or misuse of any college document, record, or instrument of identification. - Obtaining services by false pretenses, including funds, supplies, equipment, labor, and/or spaces. - 2.3.
-Physical, mental, verbal abuse, threats, intimidation, har assment, coercion, and/or conduct, including, but not li mited to abuses on the basis of race, color, religion, nati onal or ethnic origin, sex, sexual orientation, age and dis ability, of any person on college premises or at College-s ponsored or College-supervised functions, which threat ens or intimidates, or endangers the health or safety of any person.
+(How many is considered habitual/egregious?)

+Acts of dishonesty, including but not limited to the following:

+- Cheating, plagiarism, or other forms of academic dishonesty as outlined in the student handbook. - Furnishing false information to any college official, faculty member, or office. - Forgery, alteration, or misuse of any college document, record, or instrument of identification. - Obtaining services by false pretenses, including funds, supplies, equipment, labor, and/or spaces.

+Physical, mental, verbal abuse, threats, intimidation, harassment, coercion, and/or conduct, including, but not limited to abuses on the basis of race, color, religion, national or ethnic origin, sex,

-- 2.4.
-Sexual Misconduct, which includes, but is not limited to sexual harassment, sexual violence, sexual exploitation, stalking, cyber-stalking, bullying, cyber-bullying, aiding o r facilitating the commission of a violation, and retaliatio n (See Sexual Misconduct Policy) - 2.5.
-Attempted or actual theft of and/or damage to property of the college or property of a member of the college co mmunity or other personal or public property, on or off campus. - 2.6.
-Hazing and/or Bullying, defined as any act or behavior w hether physical, emotional, or psychological, which subjects a person, voluntarily or involuntarily, to abuse, mist reatment, degradation, humiliation, harassment, embarrassment, or intimidation, or which may in any fashion c ompromise her or his inherent human dignity.
-The express or implied consent of the victim will not be a defens e. - 2.7.
-Unauthorized possession, duplication or use of keys to any college premises or unauthorized entry to or use of college premises, including trespassing. - 2.8.
-Making, transmitting or promotion of any video, audio o r data recording which is reasonably determined to be o f an obscene, profane, abusive, indecent, or violent natu re which bring disrepute to the College or any student o r employee of the College. - 2.9.
-Violation of any federal, state or local law. - 2.1 Use, possession, manufacturing, or distribution of marij - 0. uana, heroin, narcotics, or other controlled substances, or possession of drug paraphernalia except as expressly permitted by law. - 2.1 Possession of firearms, explosives, fireworks, other wea - 1. pons, or dangerous chemicals on college premises or us e of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others. - 2.1 Conduct that is disorderly, lewd, or indecent; breach of - peace; or aiding, abetting, or procuring another person t o breach the peace on college premises or at functions s ponsored by, or participated in by, the college or memb ers of the academic community. - 2.1 Arson or other intentional setting of fires or misuse of al - 3 arms or equipment. - 2.1 Abuse of the Student Conduct System, including but not - 4. limited to: - Failure to obey the notice from Student Conduct St aff or college official to appear for a meeting or he aring as part of the Student Conduct System. - Falsification, distortion, or misrepresentation of inf ormation before Student Conduct Staff or Student Judiciary. - Disruption or interference with the orderly conduct t of a Student Conduct or Student Judiciary proceeding. - Institution of a Student Conduct proceeding in bad faith.
+- 2.3. sexual orientation, age and disability, of any person on college premises or at College-sponsored or College-supervised functions, which threatens or intimidates, or endangers the health or safety of any person. - Sexual Misconduct, which includes, but is not limited to sexual harassment, sexual violence, sexual exploitation, stalking, cyberstalking, bullying, cyber-bullying, aiding or facilitating the commission of a violation, and retaliation (See Sexual Misconduct Policy) - Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property, on or off campus.

+Hazing and/or Bullying, defined as any act or behavior whether physical, emotional, or psychological, which subjects a person, voluntarily or involuntarily, to abuse, mistreatment, degradation, humiliation, harassment, embarrassment, or intimidation, or which may in any fashion compromise her or his inherent human dignity.
+The express or implied consent of the victim will not be a profane, abusive, indecent, or violent nature which bring disrepute to the College or any student or employee of the College.

+- Unauthorized possession, duplication or use of keys to any 2.7. college premises or unauthorized entry to or use of college premises, including trespassing. - 2.8.
+Making, transmitting or promotion of any video, audio or data recording which is reasonably determined to be of an obscene,

+- 2.9.
+Violation of any federal, state or local law. - Use, possession, manufacturing, or distribution of marijuana, 2.10. heroin, narcotics, or other controlled substances, or possession of drug paraphernalia except as expressly permitted by law. - Possession of firearms, explosives, fireworks, other weapons, or dangerous chemicals on college premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others. - 2.12.
+Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on college premises or at functions sponsored by, or participated in by, the college or members of the academic community. - 2.13 Arson or other intentional setting of fires or misuse of alarms or equipment.

+Abuse of the Student Conduct System, including but not limited to: